Saturday, 20 November 2021

 TRUE FAN; "LIE, DOC!"
 FAUCI, DO RELENT.

-For a more serious take, you might want to review this Wikipedia article.
+For a more serious take on this issue, you might want to review this Wikipedia article.

 Monday, 15 November 2021